Disappearance of Susan Walsh: Investigation

 Although police had few clues to follow up on in their investigation, rumors circulated that Walsh's disappearance might have been connected to the investigative journalism she had been doing at the time.
 Police eliminated Walsh's ex-husband as a suspect following her disappearance; however, a 2006 article in New York Post revealed that he had refused to allow police to perform forensic testing of their home.
-In 2009 it was reported that the page for the entire month of July 1996 was missing from Walsh's calendar in her apartment.
+In 2009 it was reported that the page for the entire month of July 1996 was missing from Susan Walsh's calendar in her apartment.

-Walsh had penned an in-depth report published in The Village Voice about a strip club ring in which members of the Russian mafia in Brighton Beach were allegedly forcing young girls into the sex industry.
+Walsh had penned an in-depth report published in The Village Voice about a strip club ring in which members of the Russian mafia in Brighton Beach were allegedly trafficking young girls into the sex industry.
 Following this article, Walsh had also explored an underground vampire community in New York City, but the newspaper did not run the story as it felt Walsh's writing on the matter was not objective.
 Ultimately, police were unable to establish any connections between Walsh's disappearance and her work on either article.
 Walsh established a friendship with journalist James Ridgeway during her time writing for the Voice, with Ridgeway referring to her as his "most reliable" writer.

 At the time, Walsh had also participated in a documentary produced by her friend, Jill Morley, titled Stripped, which detailed women working in the sex industry.
-Walsh was recorded in a group interview for the film on July 14, 1996, two days before her disappearance, during which she made a reference to having a "stalker," a claim reinforced by the 2006 New York Post article, which reported that Walsh had confided to a former boyfriend that another of her ex-boyfriends had been stalking her.
+Walsh was recorded in a group interview for the film on July 14, 1996, two days before her disappearance, during which she made a reference to having a "stalker."
+Walsh had confided to a former boyfriend that another of her ex-boyfriends had been stalking her.

 Along with participating in the documentary project, Walsh had also hired herself out to a German documentary crew making a film about Russian immigrants becoming go-go dancers, and was also in the midst of developing a documentary on the subject with the BBC shortly before her disappearance.
 Walsh's last work was her contributions to the book Red Light: Inside the Sex Industry by Ridgeway and Sylvia Plachy; Walsh served as the primary researcher for the book and also contributed photographs and personal writings within a month before her disappearance.

+In 2022, Walsh's brother, Arthur Merchant, requested the disclosure of police records regarding her case in an Essex County court.